Arts Of Life - North Shore Studio

 He was one of over one hundred artists invited to participate in creating a “Cool Globe”.
 His globe, entitled The Intelligent Earth, was displayed along the lakefront near Navy Pier through the summer of 2007.
 Ken’s work is also featured on the website SanteFeArtWorld.
 Since 1978, Ken has been the political cartoonist for Nadig Newspapers.

 Deborah Maris Lader (Artist, Musician, Performer, Administrator) is the Founder/Director of the Chicago Printmakers Collaborative since 1989, and member of the touring Altfolk band, Sons of the Never Wrong.
 Deborah exhibits her prints, drawings, photography, and mixed media artwork internationally.

 She is a current member of the Mid America Print Council, the Chicago Artists Coalition, Chicago Printers Guild and the American Print Alliance.
 Her artwork has been featured in numerous books and publications.
 Deborah also plays guitar, mandolin, and banjo and writes songs and sings with her band, which just released their 10th CD on Waterbug Records.

 Kyle believes that mental disabilities and mental health are best discussed in an open setting.
-He uses his Twitch account to broadcast my work and simultaneously make it an open place for discussion about mental health.
+He uses his Twitch account to broadcast his work and simultaneously make it an open place for discussion about mental health.
 He paints very emotional and symbolic works that encourage people to talk about their mental state in a safe space.
 Kyle encourages his viewers to use creative outlets as a form of therapy for their mental health.